GalacticOrion/Password_Generator/README.md

 **Libraries Used**
 •	tkinter: Python's standard GUI library for creating graphical interfaces.
+For windows installation (pip install tkinter)
 •	customtkinter: A custom library for enhancing GUI aesthetics and functionality.
+For windows installation (pip install customtkinter)

 **Installation**
 1. Clone the repository: